hsk81/yeoman-generator-dizmo/README.md

 * **CoffeeScript:** Using the `index.coffee` file, you can start developing your dizmo in [CoffeeScript](http://coffeescript.org/).

-### dizmo:ext-type-script &ndash; TypeScript integration
+### dizmo:sub-typescript &ndash; TypeScript integration

-Invoke the `dizmo:ext-type-script` sub-generator with:
+Invoke the `dizmo:sub-typescript` sub-generator with:

     yo @dizmo/dizmo my-dizmo --typescript